Here’s an authoritative guide to Electives for homeschool high school.

 Homeschool high schoolers, like all teens, need life skills.
 Several important life skill electives include:

 - Home Economics.
-ALL teens to be able to care for themselves.
+ALL teens need to be able to care for themselves.
 Here’s a post that gives specific how-to’s on creating a Home Economics credit.

 - Financial Literacy.
 Teens need to learn to manage money, create budgets, plan for the future and all those adulting skills that Americans often have problems handling.
 One of 7Sisters’ most popular courses is our interactive Financial Literacy from a Christian Perspective course.
 (Financial Literacy may be recorded as a Math instead of elective.)
 Here’s a post on why our Financial Literacy course is awesome and how to use it.